AngleProtocol/angle-docs/README.md

 ### [Core module](core-module/overview.md)

-Angle Core module relies on three types of agents, that form a balanced ecosystem maintaining agTokens' peg (or stability).
+Angle Core module is deployed on Ethereum mainnet.
+It relies on three types of agents that form a balanced ecosystem maintaining agTokens' peg (or stability).
 These agents are [users](core-module/stable-seekers/README.md) minting and burning the stablecoins, [Hedging Agents](core-module/hedging-agents/README.md) covering the protocol collateral from price changes, and [Standard Liquidity Providers](core-module/standard-liquidity-providers/README.md) helping to over-collateralize the protocol in exchange for yield.

 ### [Borrowing module](borrowing-module/)

-The Borrowing module of the protocol allows users to deposit collateral and borrow agTokens (debt) against this collateral.
+Angle Borrowing module is deployed on multiple EVM compatible networks, including Ethereum mainnet, sidechains like Polygon and layer 2s like Optimism.
+It allows users to deposit collateral and borrow agTokens (debt) against this collateral.
 It is designed to enable getting leverage on almost any asset through an agToken loan, or to simply let people get access to stablecoins while keeping their exposure to a volatile asset or to a yield-bearing token.

 Inspired from more traditional borrowing protocols (like [Maker](https://makerdao.com/en/), [Abracadabra](https://abracadabra.money), [Liquity](https://www.liquity.org), [Aave](https://aave.com), [Compound](https://compound.finance), ...), it comes with its set of new features and improvements which make it efficient.
 Among other things: